 - English Language Assessment

-The Michener Institute does not accept international transcripts or English translations of foreign documents, to support applications to our full-time or part-time programs.
+The Michener Institute does not accept international transcripts or English translations of foreign documents, to support applications.
+A credential assessment is needed to verify your credentials.

 - International Credential Assessment Service (ICAS) (1-800-321-6021)

 - World Education Services (WES) (416-972-0070 or 1-866-343-0070).
 Please note that WES does not evaluate High School transcripts.

 - Other credential services may also be accepted.
 Please contact the Admissions Department before using any other Credential Assessment Service.

 IF YOU ATTENDED A NOW CLOSED INSTITUTION AND AN ASSESSMENT CANNOT BE COMPLETED.
 If the school(s) you attended is no longer in existence, or if it is impossible to obtain official documents from any school(s), you should ask the Ministry of Education in the country in which the credential was awarded to furnish an official statement testifying to the impossibility of obtaining records.
 The Ministry should also be requested to supply The Michener Institute with a list of courses taken and grades received by the applicant in that school or university